utah-cs4470-sp23/class/spec.md

 = NaN`.
 Floating point instructions should generally give you the desired behavior for free, it is built into the FP hardware unit.
 Don't implement your own version of the modulus operator on floats!
-Use the C standard library's `fmodf` operation, or your chosen language's equivalent.[1]
+Use the C standard library's `fmod` operation, or your chosen language's equivalent.[1]

 [1]: Python's modulus operator is different: do not use it!
 Python's